-From time to time, we may invest in business infrastructure, new businesses, and expansion of existing businesses, such as recent investments in our direct to consumer sales channel or our recent minority investment in our Japanese licensee.
+From time to time, we may invest in business infrastructure, new businesses, and expansion of existing businesses, such as our recent acquisition of MapMyFitness and certain assets of our distributor in Mexico.
 These investments require substantial cash investments and management attention.
 We believe cost effective investments are essential to business growth and profitability.
-However, significant investments are subject to typical risks and uncertainties inherent in acquiring or expanding a business.
-The failure of any significant investment to provide the returns or profitability we expect could have a material adverse effect on our financial results and divert management attention from more profitable business operations.
+However, significant investments are subject to typical risks and uncertainties inherent in acquiring or expanding a business, including our ability to successfully integrate new businesses into our company and realize expected synergies and benefits.
+The failure of any significant investment to provide the returns or profitability we expect could have a material adverse effect on our financial results, including the potential impairment of goodwill and intangible assets, and divert management attention from more profitable business related to connected fitness.
+Prior to this acquisition, we had limited experience in the connected fitness business.
+If we are unable to successfully operate this business, we may not realize the anticipated benefits of this acquisition.